Best Known For

 "You know what I have done, and what all of us have done, to prevent war and bereavement.
 But our fate is that in the Land of Israel there is no escape from fighting in the spirit of self-sacrifice.
 Believe me, the alternative to fighting is Treblinka, and we have resolved that there would be no Treblinkas.
 This is the moment in which courageous choice has to be made.
 The criminal terrorists and the world must know that the Jewish people have a right to self-defense, just like any other people."

-One of the most recognizable Israeli prime ministers, Menachem Wolfovitch Begin was born in Brest-Litovsk, Poland, on August 16, 1913, although it was then part of czarist Russia.
+One of the most recognizable Israeli prime ministers, Menachem Wolfovitch Begin was born in Brest-Litovsk, Poland (no Russia), on August 16, 1913, although it was then part of czarist Russia.
 During the two world wars, official rule of the region was often in a state of flux.

 Begin was the youngest of three children born to Hassia and Ze'ev Dov Begin, a timber merchant and devoted Zionist.
 The boy's early schooling in the movement impelled him to make his first speech at age 10.
 As a teenager he joined the Zionist Revisionists' youth movement, Betar, becoming the organization's head by 25, after earning a law degree from the University of Warsaw.